Ten reasons why a SharePoint intranet is your best option

 Most modern intranets include personalisation capabilities, so that content can be targeted to different groups such as all employees at one location, or in one division or function, or based on their seniority.
 This means that differently themed content can appear seamlessly together, targeted for each individual employee.
 Additionally, some intranets allow users to subscribe to different topics of interest.
 SharePoint and SharePoint Online intranets can very effectively support personalisation and content targeting, leveraging easy integration with Active Directory profiles to deliver truly relevant intranets.
 It’s another reason why SharePoint is an excellent base technology for your intranet.

-The development of SharePoint modern experiences with attractive designs, far easier publishing interfaces, better performance, some very useful site templates and a whole host of other improvements has been at the centre of SharePoint improvement over the past two years.
-This is very different from classic SharePoint it produces a far better intranet but also allows the intranet team to be far less reliant on the IT function, something which has been frustrating for many teams in the past.
+The development of SharePoint modern experiences with attractive designs, far easier publishing interfaces, better performance, some very useful site templates and a whole host of other improvements has been at the centre of SharePoint improvement in recent years.
 The modern experience is one of the things we love about SharePoint both as geeky developers and as SharePoint consultants too, helping clients implementing fantastic intranets.

 Get in touch